-Parts of this course (FI, FAA, FB and FEEI) are accredited formally by the Chartered Society of Forensic Sciences until April 2022.
-An application for the accreditation of FIHC will be made once its first full time cohort has graduated.
+Parts of this course (FI, FAA, FB and FEEI) are accredited formally by the Chartered Society of Forensic Sciences until April 2028.

 - provide students with an understanding of how the physical sciences and other specific disciplines can be used to help resolve issues in relation to civil and criminal law - help equip students with the necessary understanding of science and other specific disciplines, courtroom skills and research methods in order to prepare them to practise as professional forensic scientists, expert witnesses and heritage crime investigators.